cboulanger/qx-contrib-test/README.md

-# qx-contrib-test
+# test

-This is a test contribution for the qooxdoo contrib system
+This is a qooxdoo test app